Last Updated :

 It sincerely accepted that the court does not have the expertise to correct an administrative decision.

 A court only takes into contention what is brought before it in accordance with laws of procedure and evidence.
-Whereas, in matters of clemency, extra judicial matters are also taken into consideration on grounds of public good and welfare.
-These powers, although may have the same effect but they operate in distinct fields and on different principles.
+Whereas, in matters of clemency, extra-judicial matters are also taken into consideration on grounds of public good and welfare.
+These powers, although may have the same effect they operate in distinct fields and on different principles.

 There has always been a debate as to whether the power of the executive to pardon should be subjected to judicial review or not.
 Supreme Court in a catena of cases has laid down the law relating to judicial review of pardoning power.